 Snow grains: Precipitation of very small opaque white particles of ice which falls from a cloud.
 These particles are fairly flat or elongated; their diameter is generally less than 1 mm.
 When the grains hit a hard surface they do not bounce.
 They usually fall in small quantities, mostly from stratus or from fog and never in the form of a shower.
 This precipitation corresponds to drizzle and occurs when the temperature is approximately between 0 °C and –10 °C. As there is only one code specification which refers to snow grains, it is not necessary to classify intensity.

+SECTION: Chapter_book

+Chapter title in running head: CHAPTER 4.
+MARINE OBSERVATIONS

+Chapter_ID: 8_II_4_en

+Part title in running head: PART II.
+OBSERVING SYSTEMS

 Annex 4.C.
 Recommended procedures for the reporting of swell by manually reporting ships

 The recommended procedures for the reporting of swell by manually reporting ships, as agreed at the fifth session of the Ship Observations Team (SOT-V) in 2009 (WMO/IOC, 2009b), and implemented with the agreement of the Expert Team on Marine Climatology (ETMC; WMO/IOC, 2010), are given below: